Almedin Fetahović

 Almedin Fetahović (born 19 May 1964) is a Bosnian professional boxing coach and former amateur boxer.

 He is best known for winning the gold medal at the 1993 Mediterranean Games in France.
 It was the first gold medal ever for Bosnia and Herzegovina at a major international multi-sport event.

-In the quarterfinals of the -71kg category Fetahović defeated 1995 All-Africa Games Gold medalist Mohamed Marmouri, while in the semifinals he beat 1992 European Junior Championships Bronze medalist Salvatore Munno.
+In the quarterfinals of the -71 kg category Fetahović defeated 1995 All-Africa Games Gold medalist Mohamed Marmouri, while in the semifinals he beat 1992 European Junior Championships Bronze medalist Salvatore Munno.